 Making the jump to cloud can be daunting and rife with uncertainties.
 Those who have turned that leap into a confident stride are reaping the rewards.
-The migration of business capabilities to cloud is an instinctive move for some, but not all.
+The migration of business capabilities to the cloud is an instinctive move for some, but not all.
 Hesitant?
-Then let us explore the cornucopia of opportunities afforded once migration to Amazon Wed Services (AWS) is complete.
+Then let us explore the cornucopia of opportunities available once migration to Amazon Web Services (AWS) is complete.

 As a wider community, we are becoming more tech-savvy with every passing year, and we demand self-service availability when we want it.
 Proactively maintained apps are not just inherently more secure, but popular; regular updates to digital services give customers confidence in using them as well as a reason to re-engage.

 Check the list below for more modern architecture AWS services we recommend when migrating.